You can participate in HISD benefits plans if:

 If you have applied for benefits and been denied, you have the right to appeal your benefits enrollment status.

 To appeal your status, call the HISD Benefits Service Center at 877-780-HISD (4473).

-Please note that the appeals process does not review medical or pharmacy claim issues.
+Please note that the appeals process does not review carrier claim issues.
 For those issues, you must contact the carrier directly.

-Some benefits are available to your dependents if they meet the eligibility rules of your plan.
+Some benefits are available to your dependents if they meet the eligibility rules of the plan.

 Eligible dependents include:

 Eligible dependent children under 26 years of age include:

 Your child (age 26 or over) that otherwise meets the requirements above may be eligible for dependent coverage, provided the child is either mentally or physically incapacitated to such an extent to be dependent on you on a regular basis as determined by HISD Benefits Office medical partners, and meets other requirements as determined.
 To avoid any gap in coverage, the forms must be submitted and approved prior to the end of the month the child turns 26.
 Contact HISD Benefits Office at 713-556-6655 for assistance completing the Disabled Dependent application.